Trusted WordPress tutorials, when you need them most.

 Editing the Single Posts template in the full-site editor

-Once inside the editor, click on the ‘Title’ block.
+Once inside the editor, go ahead and click on the ‘Title’ block.

 Enabling linking in post titles in the block editor